What is a DNACPR decision?

 If you cannot make decisions for yourself, for example because you are unconscious or unable to communicate, the doctor should talk to your family or carers about your likely wishes.
-However, your family and friends are not allowed to decide that you shouldn’t be resuscitated, unless you have given them the legal power to do so through a Lasting Power of Attorney.
+However, your family and/or next of kin don’t have an automatic right to decide which treatments you should or should not receive, unless you have given them the legal power to do so through a Lasting Power of Attorney for Health and Welfare.

 What is cardiopulmonary resuscitation (CPR)?

 Cardiopulmonary resuscitation (CPR) involves physically attempting to restart your heart and/or breathing.
 It can involve:

 - chest compressions (repeatedly pushing firmly on the chest)